kubevirt/kubevirtci/README.md

 * `os-3.11.0` os-3.11.0 cluster based on the centos7 image, provisioned with openshift-ansible
 * `os-3.11-crio` os-3.11 cluster with CRI-O support based on the centos7 image, provisioned
 * `os-3.11-multus` os-3.11 cluster with multus cni support based on the centos7 image, provisioned with openshift-ansible
+* `os-3.11-multus-sriov` os-3.11 cluster with multus and sriov cni support based on the centos7 image, provisioned with openshift-ansible

 ## Versions to use